 Interested in working with MITx?
 What are the next steps?

 First, get in touch with the MITx team!
-Faculty are encouraged to reach out to mitxonedX@mit.edu if they'd like to discuss an idea for an MITx course.
+Faculty are encouraged to reach out to MITx_OL@mit.edu if they'd like to discuss an idea for an MITx course.
 Our staff is available throughout the year to consult with faculty or other departmental staff who are interested in doing a digital learning project.
-Even if he or she is not sure if the project is a MOOC but just have an idea, we’re happy to help.
+Even if they are not sure if the project is a MOOC but just have an idea, we’re happy to help.
 We will walk faculty through the various options for executing projects, and explain our support models, funding, and how to submit a proposal.
-Even if one doesn't end up creating a MOOC, we can refer him or her to other Open Learning groups that may be a better fit for his or her idea.
+Even if one doesn't end up creating a MOOC, we can refer them to other Open Learning groups that may be a better fit for their idea.

 The faculty member is ready to move forward with a project.
 What now?

 If they require funding for the course or project, faculty are required to submit a proposal to the MITx Grant Program.
 We typically accept proposals twice per year, with our Faculty Advisory Committee serving as reviewers.
 We offer two types of grants – Modules Grants and Express Explorations.
 Please visit our Grant Program page for all of the details, and review previously funded projects.
 If a faculty member does not need funding from MITx, they should contact MITx_OL@mit.edu for more information.
 Regardless of funding status, MITx must approve all courses that will go on the edX or MITx Online platforms, but projects that do not need funding may not need to go through the Grant Program.

 What if a faculty member is interested in something bigger than a MOOC, like a MicroMasters program?